skirtapaieo/development-101/research/01-applications/01-frontend/design-system/design-system.md

 The following tries to cover all essential aspects and components of the system.

 While the specific content and depth may vary depending on the organization's needs and complexity of the project, the following is a general outline that can serve as a starting point.

-Certainly!
-Below is an updated outline for a modern design system, incorporating the section on "Charts, Data Visualization, and Indicators of Success and Failure":

 1. **Introduction:**